amorphic/braubuddy/docs/api.rst

 API
 ==========

-Metrics collected during each Braubuddy cycle are stored and madeavailable via ``GET`` requests to an API endpoint:
+Metrics collected during each Braubuddy cycle are stored and made available via ``GET`` requests to an API endpoint:

 ::